On the Lefschetz Principle for $\mathrm{GL}(n,\mathbb{C})$ and $\mathrm{GL}(m,\mathbb{Q}_p)$: Parabolic induction under Arakawa-Suzuki type functor

 By Lemmas \ref{lem action of torus lower}, \ref{lem lower upper corner} and \ref{lem lowere lower corner}, for all $0\leq k<l$

 By Lemma \ref{lem lower lower action 3} and the fact that $v_k = \sum_{i=1}^{n_1}\langle v_k,e_i\rangle e_i$ (since $v_k \in V_1$),

 As a result, $\Theta_{\mathbb H_m}(y_l)$ is reduced to considering

-One may then apply similarly the formulas in Lemmas \ref{lem basic formula 1}.
+One may then apply similarly the formula in Lemma \ref{lem basic formula 1}.
 Putting the normalized factor $\delta^{1/2}$ in the parabolic induction into consideration, one cancels the effect of $-\frac{n_2}{2}$ in the expression of (\ref{eqn action term}), so that it agrees with